jamesob/opvault-demo/README.md

   mine 200 [fee address printed above]

 Deposit to the vault:

-  bitcoin-cli loadwallet fees  # if necessary bitcoin-cli sendtoaddress [addr] [amt-btc] mine  # mine a block to actually process the deposit
+  bitcoin-cli loadwallet fees  # if necessary mine 200  # mine another 200 blocks to the loaded wallet bitcoin-cli sendtoaddress [addr] [amt-btc] mine  # mine a block to actually process the deposit